raceintospace/raceintospace/doc/manual/manual.md

 ![Future Missions with Requirement Penalties pop-up](image_13a.png)

 The milestone risk bar classifies the risk as A-OK, CAUTION, or DANGER.
 The box just below it shows the total penalties on a mission, and now acts as a button that opens a pop-up breaking down those penalties (above).
-In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the mandatory 1-point penalty because it's a milestone step and the player hasn't flown that before, plus the LM steps of the lunar landing itself will each face a 9-point penalty because the player has not gained any LM points.
+In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the mandatory 1-point penalty because it's a milestone step that the player hasn't flown before, plus the LM steps of the lunar landing itself will each face a 9-point penalty because the player has not gained any LM points.

 ![Future Missions showing mission steps](image_13.png)

 The bottom area shows the Earth, Moon, Mercury, and Venus.
 It will also display Mars, Jupiter, and Saturn when those planets are available for probe flybys.
-On the left are up and down arrows that you can use to scroll through the available missions.
-Between them is a button which will show the steps involved in the currently selected mission.
+On the left are up and down arrows you can use to scroll through the available missions.
+Between them is a button which will show the steps involved in the currently selected mission, as above.

 Once you have selected the mission you want, click Continue or press Enter.

 ![Capsule and Crew Selection for a mission](image_14-15.png)

-If the mission you've chosen involves a capsule or shuttle, you'll be prompted to select the one you want to use, as shown in the lefthand image above.
-If this is a manned mission, you will then select crews for it as in the righthand image above.
+If the mission you've chosen involves a capsule or shuttle, you'll be prompted to select which you want to use, as shown in the lefthand image above.
+If this is a manned mission, you will then select crews for it as in the righthand image.
 In BARIS, crews currently in Training (meaning they had been assembled that turn) could not be assigned to a mission; they had to wait a turn first.
 In RIS this is no longer necessary, unless you set `no_c_training 0` in Advanced Preferences.
 Similarly, BARIS required you to assign both a primary and backup crew to each mission.
 RIS allows you to select only a primary if you wish, though you can make backup crews required again by setting `no_backup 0` in Advanced Preferences.

 #### Dummy Tests

-Once your hardware reaches Max R&D, it's impossible to further improve it through research, yet it may not be safe enough yet to risk lives with.
+Once your hardware reaches Max R&D, it's impossible to further improve it through research, yet it may not be safe enough to risk lives with.
 So it's often advisable to fly it on real, but unmanned, missions.
 This puts the hardware through its paces and increases its Safety by 1% per mission, so long as it performs successfully on at least one step of the mission.
-Dummy tests don't gain or lose you prestige, but they give you a safe way to improve your hardware.
+Dummy tests don't gain or lose you prestige, but they offer a safe way to improve your hardware.

 In BARIS, dummy tests flown below Max R&D would give the player no advantage beyond a simple 1% Safety, effectively discouraging aggressive testing.
 RIS avoids this by raising the Max R&D by 1% on each flight (again, so long as the hardware succeeds on at least one step), which can make it helpful to fly dummy tests before research is complete.
 (Catastrophic failures will still reset the Max R&D to its original level, to avoid disrupting game balance.)
-This behavior can be reset to the way BARIS worked by turning on `succesRDMax` in Advanced Preferences.
+This behavior can be reset to the way BARIS worked by setting `succesRDMax 0` in Advanced Preferences.

 ![Recruitment Screen](image_16.png)

 #### Astronaut/Cosmonaut Recruiting

 If human figures appear in the box next to the name of this office in the Administration menu, then you are able to recruit people this turn.
 You may recruit up to five groups of astro/cosmonauts over the course of the game.
 Random events may give you three additional spacemen from the military, or make female candidates available (and required).
-You can make women always available by setting `female nauts 0` in Advanced Preferences.
+You can make women always available by setting `female nauts 1` in Advanced Preferences.

 In the recruitment screen, you will see the number of available positions, with each selected candidate's name and skills.
 By default, all skills are shown at Astronaut Level 1, LM and EVA won't show at Level 2, and LM, EVA, and Docking won't show at Level 3.
-Setting `show_recruit_stats 0` in Advanced Preferences will restore the Classic behavior, where LM, EVA, and Docking will never be known during recruitment.
+Setting `show_recruit_stats 0` in Advanced Preferences will restore the Classic behavior, so that LM, EVA, and Docking will never be known during recruitment.
 Candidate skills are as follows:

 <table>
   <tr>
     <td>Capsule Pilot</td><td>This is added to all Capsule steps of a mission—generally, anything involving piloting, navigation, or shipboard operations.
 Easily the most important skill, since it is rolled against multiple times per mission.</td></tr>
 <tr><td>L.M.
 Pilot</td><td>This is added to LM steps of a mission—the actual testing of a lander, or flying it on lunar landings.
 Mostly irrelevant until late in the game.</td></tr>
 <tr><td>E.V.A.</td><td>This is added to spacewalks and lunar EVA.
-Not very important, since these rarely fail.</td></tr>
+Not very important, since these rarely fail in any case.</td></tr>
-<tr><td>Docking</td><td>This is added to attempts at docking.</td></tr>
+<tr><td>Docking</td><td>This is added to attempts at docking.
+Especially helpful midway through the game.</td></tr>
 <tr><td>Endurance</td><td>This is added to Duration steps of duration missions, and astronauts with high EN have less chance of washing out of the space program.</td>
   </tr>
 </table>